Alan Tam

 Today, he is still active in the music and film industry, releasing new albums on a regular basis.
 Since the late 1980s, he has served as a mentor for the cantopop music industry, earning the nickname the "Principal" or "Principal Tam".
 Today he is regularly seen across the media in Hong Kong, mainland China, Taiwan, and various parts of East Asia participating in all types of entertainment-related events and charity activities.
 As of 2013, Alan Tam has launched a total of 115 solo albums and has sold over 35 million records worldwide; he also holds the record for having held the most concerts in Hong Kong as a solo artist.
+20 of his albums have been certified platinum by the IFPI Hong Kong.

 Biography

 Early life

-Tam was born in 23 August 1950 at Healthy Village in North Point, He is son of football player Tam Kong-pak (譚江柏), who represented the Republic of China national team during the 1936 Summer Olympics.
+Tam was born on 23 August 1950 at Healthy Village in North Point.
+He is son of football player Tam Kong-pak, who represented the Republic of China national team during the 1936 Summer Olympics.
 He attended Shau Kei Wan Government Secondary School and Chi Lin Buddhist Secondary School.
-Then, he majored in Economics while attending Ngee Ann Polytechnic in Singapore.
+Then, he majored in Economics while attending Ngee Ann Technical College in Singapore.

 Personal life

-Tam wed Sally Yeung Kit-mei in 1981.
+Tam married Sally Yeung Kit-mei in 1981.
 They have no children.
-Tam met his partner Wendy Chu in 1991; a son was born to them in 1995.
+Tam met his partner Wendy Chu in 1991 and had a son in 1995.